What is the Penn Hills Soccer Association?

 Soccer cleats are required.
 Metal spikes are not permitted due to the potential of injury.

-A soccer ball will be a necessary for practice.
+A soccer ball will be a necessity for practice.

 Typically sporting goods stores run specials in the early fall and spring with package deals on cleats, shin guards and balls.
 The PHSA also does have a “swap box” where you can find all of the above, but the selection can be very limited as it is based on donations.